alcohol prohibition in india

 The Right of Privacy:

-• Any infringement on a person’s right to choose their food and drink is an unjustifiable restriction that undermines the person’s capacity for free will and physical autonomy.
+• Any infringement on a person’s right to choose their food and drink is an unjustifiable restriction that undermines their capacity for free will and physical autonomy.

-• The Supreme Court has ruled in multiple cases since 2017 that the right to privacy is an inalienable fundamental right.
+• Since 2017, the Supreme Court has ruled in multiple cases that the right to privacy is an inalienable fundamental right.

 Increase the Feeling of Violence: